White House says scrapped Aon-Willis deal shows 'robust enforcement'

 President Joe Biden has taken more interest in antitrust than most presidents, and named one progressive antitrust expert to work in the White House and others to head the Federal Trade Commission and Justice Department’s Antitrust Division.

-He also signed a sweeping competition executive order urging agencies to crack down on anti-competitive practices in sectors ranging from agriculture to pharmaceuticals and labor.
+He also signed a sweeping competition executive order, urging agencies to crack down on anti-competitive practices in sectors from agriculture to pharmaceuticals and labor.

-Rising prices have struck areas as diverse as lumber, labor, gasoline and fast food, a politically sensitive issue for an administration trying to engineer a recovery from the -19 recession.
-It has positioned antitrust policies as one tool to contain inflation.
+Rising prices have struck areas as diverse as lumber, labor, gasoline and fast food, a politically sensitive issue for an administration trying to engineer a recovery from the COVID recession.
+It has positioned its antitrust policies as one tool to contain inflation.

-Aon declined to comment on Psaki’s statements but referred to a previous statement in which it said that the Justice Department’s challenge was “in contrast” to antitrust enforcers elsewhere.
-“The DOJ’s (Justice Department’s) perspective demonstrates a misunderstanding of the marketplace and our combination was blocked by poor timing and factors ultimately outside our control,” the company said in a public statement this week.

-For her part, Psaki said that the deal would have raised prices for many American businesses that hire brokers for insurance and benefit packages.
+Psaki said that the deal would have raised prices for many American businesses that hire brokers for insurance and benefit packages.
 “Those higher insurance costs would ultimately have led Americans to pay more for all kinds of products and services,” she said.
+(Reporting by Nandita Bose and Trevor Hunnicutt; writing by Diane Bartz)

 Our Standards: The Thomson Reuters Trust Principles.